As a hydrogeologist, you'll make a significant contribution to the environment by working to better protect and manage groundwater resources

 Speculative applications can be effective.
 Business directories are also useful for sourcing potential employers.

-The larger engineering and environmental consultancies run graduate training programmes that help graduates develop the wider skills necessary for a career as a hydrogeologist (degree/Masters courses cover the technical speciality).
+You could apply for a place on a graduate training scheme.
+The larger engineering and environmental consultancies run these and they help to develop the wider skills necessary for a career as a hydrogeologist - complementing the technical skills you will have learnt during your degree.

 Membership of a professional body is useful in terms of training, networking and continuing professional development (CPD) opportunities.
 Professional bodies in this sector include the:

 - Chartered Institution of Water and Environmental Management (CIWEM)

 - International Association of Hydrogeologists (IAH)

 Further study at Masters or PhD level is possible and some employers may support this.
 Many employers will encourage you to become chartered with a relevant professional body.
 You will need to show that you regularly undertake a range of CPD activities and have relevant experience at a specific level.